dansmith-phd/mlb-swing-decisions-hlm/README.md

 ![Interaction Plot](interaction_plot.png)

 ### Key Takeaway:
-When swing aggression increases from $-2$ SD (passive) to $+2$ SD (highly aggressive), **high-contact batters maintain a higher expected run value ceiling** compared to low-contact hitters, whose decision efficiency degrades significantly faster under aggressive expansion.
+When swing aggression increases from $-2$ SD (passive) to $+2$ SD (highly aggressive), high-contact batters maintain a higher expected run value ceiling compared to low-contact hitters, whose decision efficiency degrades faster under aggressive expansion.
+However, an important caveat is necessary: **this interaction is statistically significant** owing to the large sample size of 650k+ pitches, **but in practical terms, it reflects a very small difference** as seen in the above graph.

 ---